 Once you have the signed and witnessed NOIM, you will need to attach copies of your ID’s (Birth Certificate or Passport plus Drivers Licence).
 There is no requirement to have these documents certified as I will need to see the originals when we catch up in person.
 Post everything to: Dan Ford Celebrant: 9 Pine St, Pomona.
 Qld.
 4568 .
 I’ll let you know when the documents have been received.

 Ok, that’s the initial paperwork out of the way.
 The next step is to plan the wedding ceremony.
 I love this bit and so will you.
-I usually like to meet with couples about 4-8 months out from the wedding.
 At this meeting we will go over all the details of the ceremony.
 Just get in contact and let me know a time that suits you to meet on the Sunshine Coast and we’ll make it happen.
-If we can’t meet in person, Skype is the next best option.
+If we can’t meet in person, FaceTime or Zoom is the next best option.
 All you have to bring are the originals of your identification (Birth Certificate/Passport and Drivers Licence) and a fun attitude.
 At the meeting we will discuss everything to do with the ceremony.

 Depending of what stage you are at with the wedding planning there is going to be homework, but don’t worry it’s the fun kind!
 In getting to know you better and making your ceremony as personal as possible, I have a questionnaire that I like to get couples to fill out.
 It allows me to really capture your personality.
 Have fun with it, get a bottle of wine and give me some fantastic material to use.
 I promise to look after your words and weave a beautiful story that you will love.